Skip to main content

 River Seine

-The lifeblood of Paris, the River Seine acts as a dividing line between Paris' historically sophisticated and bohemian halves, while providing transportation via riverboat and plenty of opportunity for romantic strolls.
-The banks of the famous river are a UNESCO World Heritage Site lined with the city's top landmarks, including the Eiffel Tower, Notre Dame Cathedral, Musée d'Orsay, Tuileries Garden, and the Louvre.
+The River Seine acts as a dividing line between Paris’ historically sophisticated Right Bank and bohemian Left Bank, all while hosting sightseeing riverboats and offering plenty of opportunities for romantic strolls.
+The banks of the river are a UNESCO World Heritage Site and are lined with some of the city’s top landmarks, including the Eiffel Tower, Notre-Dame Cathedral, the Musée d’Orsay, the Tuileries Garden, and the Louvre.

 One of the best ways to see the Seine is to walk along it, particularly on the central stretch from Les Invalides to Île Saint-Louis.
 There, zigzag across the river on the Pont Alexandre III, Pont Royal, and Pont des Arts to see some of the most elegant and well-known architecture in France.